Craigievar Castle – have you ever visited a pink castle?

 Craigievar Castle, Aberdeenshire

 A pink castle.
 You don’t see one of them every day.
 Aberdeenshire is castle country in Scotland, they’re everywhere.
 Overall I feel that Craigievar is my favourite.
 A lot of its local rivals are that grand, modernish type of affair that you find less of in the Central region.
 They are not the kind of castles that have me scrambling for my nearest iDevice for note-taking I must admit.
 I’m generally more of the ‘barely even there due to years of perpetual conflict’ type of castle lover.
 Ruins, basically.
+The more dramatic the better.
 But that’s just personal preference.
 Craigievar Castle has just a subtle measure of that creeping in to its own story.
 Even Walt Disney is a fan.

 Located around an hour out of Aberdeen in remote but serene countryside, Craigievar is very easy to love on first sight.
 There’s not a thing out of place with the castle or the grounds.
 I arrive before opening time and do what I usually do with spare time, I wander.
 Head towards the wood above the castle and follow the set walking route.
 Silent, and even a little spooky when alone, some of the views between the trees of the Grampians are excellent and sum up this part of Scotland perfectly.